top of page

 Florida Notary Requirements for Loan Agreements

-To properly notarize a loan agreement in Florida, several conditions must be met:
+To properly notarize a loan agreement in Florida, the following must be met:

 Types of Loan Documents Commonly Notarized

-In addition to the loan agreement itself, related documents often require notarization, including:
+In addition to loan agreements, related documents may include:

 • Promissory notes